AndreasWillibaldWeber/ProgGame/README.md

   * [X] Program execution button works.
   * [X] Editor and output clear button works.
 * [ ] Implement Game Logic.
-  * [ ] The player is given 5 randomly selected programming tasks one after the other, which must be solved in a single attempt.
+  * [X] The player is given 5 randomly selected programming tasks one after the other, which must be solved in a single attempt.
   * [ ] Create 5 tasks as examples
-  * [ ] Button to start a game round works.
+  * [X] Button to start a game round works.
-  * [ ] Button to reset a game works.
+  * [X] Button to reset a game works.
-  * [ ] Input field for player name works.
+  * [X] Input field for player name works.
+  * [ ] Load tasks into the editor and check for correctness after execution.
   * [ ] Tasks, tests and template code can be defined by files.
 * [ ] A List of player names that have completely solved a round can be displayed